Kaymoll/Kaymoll/README.md

 # Hi 👋, nice to meet you !
 ## About me 💬

-I wish to do training to become Full Stack Developer working on Angular and Java, I love learning new things and be able to provide real support for innovative projects.
+I wish to do training to become Full Stack Developer working on Angular and Java, I love learning new things and be able to provide real support on innovative projects.

 *   🌍 I'm based in Lille, France